 A personal favorite of all time.
 The Krylon gold leafing pen.
 Use this for drawing lines onto geode resin artwork.
 This gold pen just gives resin pieces that finishing touch that brings everything together.
 This paint pen has a chisel tip so it's really easy to use.

 Gold leafing sheets are extremely thin so you can either break them up and mix the pieces into the epoxy resin or you can glue the gold sheets onto your art surface and play with different designs and then pour the resin on top.

 Some of you reading this might only want to use real gold sheets in your geode resin or epoxy resin pieces.
 You can up the price on your pieces if you are using real gold.

 Glue sticks are helpful if you are pouring different shades of gold or other colors that you don't want mixed together on your piece.
 You can make a well with these gold colored glue sticks and that will keep your sections separated.

-I can't even tell you how many times nail polish has saved the day!
-Use this for little touch-ups that always seem to be needed here and there.
-You can use nail polish on top of crushed rocks or anything else you want to make gold.
+You can paint gold nail polish on top of crushed rocks or anything else you want to make gold.